docksen/airset/README.md

   updatePart(partData: Partial<D>): boolean

   /**
-   * Set a shallow field in the data
-   *
-   * - Only set a field in the cached data, will not update the current data and refresh the page
+   * Set a shallow field in the cached data (will not update the current data and refresh the page) *
    * - To update a shallow field in the current data and refresh the page, use the updateItem method
    * - To refresh the page, use the refresh method
    *